aws/aws-cdk-rfcs/text/204-golang-bindings.md

 #### Number

 JSII number does not distinguish the difference between integer and float.
-This either requires JSII for Go to treat all numbers as float64, or define a new jsii.Number type that "wraps" Go number types into the singular JSII Number type.
+This either requires jsii for Go to treat all numbers as float64, or define a new jsii.Number type that "wraps" Go number types into the singular jsii Number type.

-Typescript numbers are float64 with a max integer size of 2^53 -1.
+Typescript numbers are float64 with a max safe integer size of 2^53 -1.
 This means that Customers could want to provide a int64 value that would lose precision.

 #### Any

 JSII any maps to Go's empty interface type.
-JSII for Go should replace all JSII any types with interface{}.
+JSII for Go should replace all jsii any types with interface{}.

 ### Promise

 Promises do not exist natively in Go.
-JSII functions would be wrapped within a synchronous Go function that wait for the async JSII function to be complete, and return either the result or an error.
-This is the same pattern used for Java and .Net JSII bindings.
+JSII functions would be wrapped within a synchronous Go function that wait for the async jsii function to be complete, and return either the result or an error.
+This is the same pattern used for Java and .Net jsii bindings.

 ```go
 func JSIIPromise() (resp, error) { /* ... */ }